rsksmart/rif-data-vault/modules/ipfs-cpinner-service/README.md

 Content is stored in `did -> key -> file[]` dictionary.
 Files with a same `key` can be accessed all together.

+This service implements the [DID Auth protocol](https://rsksmart.github.io/rif-identity-docs/ssi/specs/did-auth) to protect the API.

 ### API

 The API is divided in two.
 Content modifications need [authenticated requests using DID Auth](https://github.com/rsksmart/rif-identity.js/tree/develop/packages/express-did-auth) and is supposed that the content uploaded is encrypted.
 This enables the accessing API to be open to anybody.